-Registrations with the Land Register and Personal Register are carried out online, and most often it is possible to obtain a final registration the very same day as the filing is made.
+Registrations with the Land Register, the Personal Register and the Motor Vehicle Register are carried out online, and most often it is possible to obtain a final registration the very same day as the filing is made.

 3.11 Are any regulatory or similar consents required with respect to the creation of security?